Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 - *full_dataset* is the concatenation of the predictions.

-- The *metrics* Data Nodes store KPI about the predictions.
+- The *metrics* Data Nodes store KPIs about the predictions.

 ```python
 ## Remaining Data Nodes